jexlor/Colorado/README.md

 Colors supported: <strong>Black, Red, Green, Yellow, Blue, Purple, Cyan, White.</strong>

-All of these colors can be accesed through `Colorado` function
+All of these colors can be accesed through `Colorado` function.

 Example with code: